a-bentofreire/beamtoix/docs/pages/plugins/core-transitions.md

 category: Pages
 ---
 ## Description
-In the BeamToIX 2.x the core transitions will move into this plugin.
+In BeamToIX 4.x the core transitions will move into this plugin.
 To prevent breaking changes include now the js script `core-transitions.js` on the html file.